-- Situations where there is only one staff member or volunteer present with a child or vulnerable adult should be avoided. - Volunteers must not share personal contact details with children and vulnerable adults - Volunteers must not take photos of children/vulnerable adults, unless asked to do so by a member of staff for project purposes. - If it is necessary to contact a child or vulnerable adult, volunteers must ask a member of staff to use their university or RBC email
+- Situations where there is only one staff member or volunteer present with a child or Adult at Risk should be avoided - Volunteers must not share personal contact details with children or Adults at Risk - Volunteers must not take photos of children or Adults at Risk, unless asked to do so by a member of staff for project purposes - If it is necessary to contact a child or Adult at Risk, volunteers must ask a member of staff to contact the person using their university or RBC email

 Staff and volunteers will be expected to maintain professional boundaries at all times.
-Intimate or sexual relationships between staff/volunteers and children under the age of 18 or vulnerable adults are an abuse of trust which may constitute a criminal offence.
+Intimate or sexual relationships between staff/volunteers and children under the age of 18 or Adults at Risk are an abuse of trust which may constitute a criminal offence.

 - Physical contact should be avoided.
-Staff and volunteers should be aware of personal space and should avoid touching another person - Reassure the child, but do not make promises of confidentiality which might not be feasible in the light of subsequent developments - Only trained first aiders from the staff team should administer First Aid.
+Staff and volunteers should be aware of personal space and should avoid touching another person - Reassure the child, but do not make promises of confidentiality which might not be feasible in the light of subsequent developments - Only trained first aiders from the staff team should administer First Aid

-If anyone (staff, volunteer, students or member of the public) has concerns over a child/vulnerable adult or a child/vulnerable adult confides in a member of staff in relation to another member of staff/volunteer's or student's actions, they should report this immediately to a Designated Safeguarding Lead (DSL).
+If anyone (staff, volunteer, students or member of the public) has concerns over a child/ Adult at Risk, or a child/ Adult at Risk confides in a member of staff in relation to another member of staff/volunteer's or student's actions, they should report this immediately to a Designated Safeguarding Lead (DSL).
 The DSL will obtain any notes of the allegation from the member of staff or student.